slimphp/Slim-Documentation/README.md

 # Slim-Documentation

-This documentation is for Slim 2 only.
+This documentation is the deprecated Slim 3 documentation.

-If you are looking for the documentation repository for Slim 3 please visit https://github.com/slimphp/Slim-Website
+If you are looking for the new documentation repository for Slim 3 please visit https://github.com/slimphp/Slim-Website where you will find it under `docs`.